internationaltouch/internationaltouch.github.io/_policy/event-delivery.md

     2. Event endorsement lead times are detailed in the [FIT Event Classification Policy].

 3. FIT event calendar
-    1. The FIT Event Delivery team will maintain an Event Calendar of International events.
-    2. The Event Delivery team will maintain and publish the [Event Calendar] on [the Federation website].
+    1. The Event Delivery team will maintain and publish the [Event Calendar] on [the Federation website].

 4. FIT event historical information and register
     1. The FIT Event Delivery team will manage all historical FIT event information by maintaining an [FIT Event Historical Register] that records the details and results of all International events.